 Epidemiology including risk factors and primary prevention:

 Fatigue has been increasingly recognized as a problem in cancer patients.
-It is one of the most common side effect in patients with cancer and is nearly universal in those undergoing cytotoxic chemotherapy, radiation therapy, bone marrow transplantation, or treatment with biologic response modifiers.
+It is one of the most common side effects in patients with cancer and is nearly universal in those undergoing cytotoxic chemotherapy, radiation therapy, bone marrow transplantation, or treatment with biologic response modifiers.
 Fatigue continues to be a chronic problem persisting months or even years after treatment has concluded in over two thirds of cancer survivors.8 Compared with other symptoms, such as pain or nausea, CRF is more distressing and often long lasting, with a strong impact on daily living and quality of life.9

 Fatigue can be further described as being physical, affective, cognitive and psychological.
 Investigating causal relationship of CRF with specific physiologic mechanisms will remain difficult until it is better defined and clearly described.